 “I Love Rock ‘N Roll”

 Joan Jett's version of this Arrows song was ranked Number 89 in the "100 Greatest Guitar Songs" by Rolling Stone magazine, and was Joan Jett and the Blackhearts first Number One.

 This reworking of the Tommy James and the Shondells classic reached Number Seven, wonderfully capturing the Jett and company's ability to do tender and tough will equal aplomb.

 Born January 19, 1943, Janis Joplin brought her powerful, bluesy voice from Texas to San Francisco’s psychedelic scene, where she went from drifter to superstar.
 She has been called “the greatest white urban blues and soul singer of her generation.”

-In this clip, Rock and Roll Hall of Fame and Museum curatorial director Howard Kramer shares the full story behind 1995 Hall of Fame inductee Janis Joplin's famously psychedelic 1965 Porsche 356C Cabriolet.
-The car is among the featured artifacts at the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.
+In this clip, we share the full story behind 1995 Hall of Fame inductee Janis Joplin's famously psychedelic 1965 Porsche 356C Cabriolet.
+The car was among the featured artifacts at the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.